airpartners/hepa-summer23/data_guide.md

 ## Data Pipeline
 The data pipeline for this project can be considered to be made up of four components [maybe redo this as a simple figure later]:

-Raw data --> Data Processing --> Summative Figures and Reports --> Final Insight Generation
+Raw data --> Data Processing --> Summative Statistics and Figures --> Final Insight Generation

 Each of these components has multiple file types and layers of complexity, and the structure of these is dictated in detail in this document.
 It’s important to note that, to maintain code modularity, the actual nature of the project and analysis won’t be apparent until the description of component 4.
 The explanation in each section in this guide assumes knowledge from all preceding sections.